 illustration of a IBCLC supporting a parent and child

-Author: TLN
+By TLN

 What is an IBCLC?

 You’ll see us use the acronym IBCLC a lot — but what does it mean?
 IBCLC stands for International Board Certified Lactation Consultant.
-The highest accredited healthcare professionals specializing in lactation, IBCLCs are there to give you the personalized, expert care you deserve.
+The highest accredited health care professionals specializing in lactation, IBCLCs are there to give you the personalized, expert care you deserve.
 At The Lactation Network, we work exclusively with IBCLCs to deliver the gold standard in care.

 What do different lactation consultant certifications mean?